8. Through your tax code

 - you owe less than £3,000 on your tax bill

-- you already pay tax through PAYE, eg you’re an employee or you get a company pension
+- you already pay tax through PAYE, for example you’re an employee or you get a company pension

 - you submitted your paper tax return by 31 October or your online tax return online by 30 December